 - Set up meeting times: Twitter is faster than e-mail and won’t use up texts, so use it to send out blasts and get feedback when setting up meetings.

 - Share photos: Share photos for a presentation or from a group event with Twitxr.
-Also a great app for those enrolled at online colleges for photography, which tend to incorporate journalism skills with snapshot practice.
+Also a great app for those enrolled in photography, which tend to incorporate journalism skills with snapshot practice.

 - Time tracking: Use a Twitter tools like Tempo to track the amount of time and effort each group member puts into the project.

 Read below to find out all the ways you can use Twitter to help with research projects, from polls to brainstorming to keyword tracking.

 - Ask for help: Send out questions to the Twittersphere to help with brainstorming, research and assignments.